ocastilloreyes/petgem/doc/source/Publications.rst

 from the European Union's Horizon 2020 Programme (2014-2020) and from Brazilian Ministry of Science, Technology and Innovation through Rede Nacional de Pesquisa (RNP) under the `HPC4E Project <http://www.hpc4e.eu>`_ , grant agreement No. 689772.
 Further, this project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 777778.
+Moreover, the development of PETGEM has received funding from the European Union’s Horizon 2020 programme, grant agreement N◦828947, and from the Mexican Department of Energy, CONACYT-SENER Hidrocarburos grant agreement N◦B-S-69926.
+Finally, this project has been 65% cofinanced by the European Regional Development Fund (ERDF) through the Interreg V-A Spain-France-Andorra program (POCTEFA2014-2020).
+POCTEFA aims to reinforce the economic and social integration of the French-Spanish-Andorran border.
+Its support is focused on developing economic, social and environmental cross-border activities through joint strategies favouring sustainable territorial development

 Octavio Castillo-Reyes expresses his gratitude to the Mexican National Council for Science and Technology (`CONACyT <http://www.conacyt.mx/>`_) for his support.